 One last time...I haven't played Overwatch nor am likely ever to, I just pay attention to the trends and there was almost no way it wasn't going to get GOTY here.
 So-called it!
 My personal pick of games I did play and thought were GOTY contenders from among the nominees was Dishonored 2.

 That's pretty much it from me on the GDCAs.
-Overall I'm satisfied with a majority of the awards and if 2017's games are any indication thus far, it is shaping up to be even an even stronger year.
+Overall I'm satisfied with a majority of the awards and if some of the releases thus far are any indication, it is shaping up to be even an even stronger year.
 Once more I will elaborate on my own top picks and more when Syntax Error season 3 premiers later this month.
 See you then,